MicrosoftDocs/sql-docs/docs/2014/database-engine/create-charts-alerts-logs-and-reports.md

 ms.assetid: c9162b37-e5dc-43d1-a3aa-1e9ebc69fecc
 caps.latest.revision: 20
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Create Charts, Alerts, Logs, and Reports
-  System Monitor lets you create charts, alerts, logs, and reports to monitor an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+  System Monitor lets you create charts, alerts, logs, and reports to monitor an instance of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)].

 ## Charts
  Charts can monitor the current performance of selected objects and counters; for example, the CPU usage or disk I/O. You can add to a chart various combinations of System Monitor objects and counters.
-You also can add [!INCLUDE[msCoName](../../includes/msconame-md.md)] Windows objects and counters to a chart.
+You also can add [!INCLUDE[msCoName](../includes/msconame-md.md)] Windows objects and counters to a chart.

  Each chart represents a subset of information you want to monitor.
 For example, one chart can track memory usage statistics and a second chart can track disk I/O statistics.